kae-chi/Fake_Mote/README.md

 ## Purpose and Design Philosophy:

-Fake MOTE is a command line python script which is meant to interact with the the Web-Based Graphic User Interaface (Web GUI) by sending data through UDP packages, ultimately mimicking data being sent from both MOTES.
+Fake MOTE is a command line script and testing framework for the BURPG Web-Based Graphic User Interface (Web GUI).
+On a high level, the program creates "virtual hardware" by utilizing the scapy library to IP spoof as hardware, undo bitmasking operations, and perform the appropriate network protocols to mimic MOTE behavior.

-The design philosophy behind the following program is the act of "hoodle", or hardware out of the loop testing.
+The design philosophy behind the following program is the act of "HOOTL", or hardware out-of-the-loop testing.

-Given the spacial limitations fo the lap, we cannot always  ave the MOTE lying out at all times.
-By creating a program which allows the MOTE's behaviors to be remotely accessiable at all times, I hope the following are achieved:
+By creating a software framework that allows a singular or network of MOTEs to be remotely accessible at all times, I hope the following are achieved:

-1. Significant amounts of time when testing firmware and software
+1. Significant amounts of time saved when testing firmware and software

-2. Allow for flexibility by offering a remote option for projects which may involve physically connecting MOTE during the testing phase
+2. Allow for flexibility by offering a remote option for projects that may involve physically connecting MOTE during the testing phase]

+3. Serve as a tool for data replay of previous testing operations and simulate potential new scenarios.

 ## Dependencies: